 6. Serving basics.

-volleyball practice plan serving Learning how to serve is one skill in volleyball every player needs to learn.
+Learning how to serve is one skill in volleyball every player needs to learn.
 Especially if your contact and arm swing isn't well developed, use serving as an opportunity for more repetitions working on contacting the ball correctly.
 Serving is also very important for winning.
 Every team can learn to serve tough serves.
 It's just a matter of being disciplined and putting in the time to develop serving skills.

 7. Error correction slice game.